slatex/sTeX-IDE/README.md

 # sTeX README

-VSCode extension for the **sTeX** ecosystem for semantic preloading of (mathematical) documents, avaible in the VSCode Extension Marketplace [here](https://marketplace.visualstudio.com/items?itemName=kwarc.stexide).
+VSCode extension for the **sTeX** ecosystem for semantic preloading of (mathematical) documents, available in the VSCode Extension Marketplace [here](https://marketplace.visualstudio.com/items?itemName=kwarc.stexide).

 Bundles IDE functionality for the [sTeX package](https://github.com/slatex/sTeX) and the